How To Write An Animated Video Script For An Explainer Video

 Before you start writing your script, be specific about what key talking points need to be conveyed in the video so that you can prioritize those messages when drafting your script.
 In fact, we recommend you actually write them down and not keep them in your head so that you can see what key details you actually committed to before you started writing your video script.

-You only get about 150 words for a one minute long video which means every word counts.
+How many words are in a 60 second script?
+The target is 150 words for a video that’s 1 minute long (meaning every word counts!)
 Focus the story of your script around these main points (2-3 are good for a 1 minute video).
 Anything that doesn’t support the narrative around these main talking points should be cut out so that you don’t detract from the main purpose of the video.

 Aim for 125-150 when writing the script for a 60-second video.